Date of Award

 Scholarly Commons Citation

 Goring, Robert, "Feasibility of Neural Networks for Maritime Visual Detection on a Mobile Platform" (2017).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 331.